alexei-garrow/alexei-ai-workflow/CONTRIBUTING.md

 We expect all contributors to adhere to a respectful and professional code of conduct.
 Please be considerate and constructive in your interactions.

-Thank you for helping to improve the Alexei AI Workflow!
+Thank you for helping to improve the Alexei Ai Workflow!